-Tabular Listing of Off-Ca mpus Progran ns (data is subject to change)
+Tabular Listing of Off-Campus Programs (data is subject to change)

-0 HC Grades HC Qualifies
+HC Grades HC Qualifies

 Catalog on Fin Aid Mayterm

-Houghton Programs Courses Trnscrpt Awarded 2
+Houghton Programs Courses Trnscrpt Awarded ,

 First-Year Honors Yes Yes Yes Yes

 East Meets West Honors Yes Yes Yes Yes

 Houghton in Adirondack Park Yes Yes Yes Yes

 Houghton in Australia Yes Yes Yes Yes

 Houghton in London Yes Yes Yes Yes

 Houghton in Tanzania Yes Yes Yes Yes

 Go Ed (Food for the Hungry) Yes Yes Yes Yes

-Council for Christian Colleges & Universities 5
+Council for Christian Colleges & Universities

 ASP (Washington, DC) Yes Yes No No

 China Studies Yes Yes No No

 Contemporary Music Center Yes Yes No No

 LAFilm Studies(Los Angeles) Yes Yes No No

 LASP (Costa Rica) Yes Yes No No

 Middle East Studies Program Yes Yes No No

 Oxford Summer School Yes Yes No No

 Russian Studies Yes Yes No No

+Others

-Yes Yes No No
+AuSable Institute of Environmental Yes Yes No No

+Studies (MI)

-No Yes No No
+Brethren Colleges Abroad (PA) No Yes No No

-No Yes No No
+Budapest Semester in Mathematics No Yes No No

-No Yes No No
+Center for Cross-Cultural Studies (Seville) No Yes No No

-No Yes No No
+Central College Abroad (IA) No Yes No No

-No Yes No No
+Christian College Consortium Visitor No Yes No No

-No No No No
+Daystar University - Kenya No No No No

-No Yes No No
+EduVenture (Mexico, Fiji, and Papua New Guinea) Yes Yes No No

-Yes Yes No No
+International Business Institute Yes Yes No No

-No Yes No No
+Jerusalem University College No Yes No No

-No Yes No No
+Laval Language Institute (QB) No Yes No No

-Yes Yes No No
+Medical Technology Yes Yes No No

-No Yes No No
+(Robert Packer Hospital)

-Yes Yes No No
+TIMO (Training in Ministry Outreach) Yes Yes No No

-No Yes No No

-No Yes NA No

-No No No No No Yes No Yes No Yes No NoYesNoYesNoYesNoYesNoYesNoNoNoYesYesYesNoYesYesYesNoYesNoYesNoYesNoYesNoYesNoYesNoYesNoYesNoYesNoYesNoYes NoYesNoNoYesNoNoYesNoNoYesNoNoYesNoNoNoNoNoYesNoNoYesNoNoYesNoNoYesNoNoYesNoNoYesNoNoYesNoNoYesNoNoYesNoNoYesNoYesYesNoNoYesNoNoYesNoNoYesNo
+Trinity Christian (Seville, Spain) No Yes No No

+HDD/C II C N.T.
+3.7 N.T.A N.T.

-For information about programs not affiliated with Houghton College, please consult with the Off-Campus Programs or Academic Records Office.
+^{}For information about programs not affiliated with Houghton College, please consult with the Off-Campus Programs or Academic Records Office.